stackified/xktradingfloor/README.md

 | `/admin/companies/:companyId`      | `AdminCompanyDetails` | Company details (admin view)   |
 | `/admin/about/edit`                | `AboutEditor`         | Edit about page content        |

 **Note:** All protected routes use the `ProtectedRoute` component which checks authentication and role requirements.
+The frontend references roles like "SubAdmin" and "supervisor" that are not defined in the backend constants, which may cause authorization issues.

 ## 📡 API Documentation